Green Architecture: What Is It And What Are Its Goals?

-As society looks toward the future to find new ways to combat climate change, one of the biggest solutions may lie in our past.
-The concept of green architecture, with the added assistance of modern technology, may hold the key to a better future for both buildings and people.
+As we consider the future, we’re looking for new ways to reduce our impact on the environment.
+One of the biggest solutions may lie in our past.
+The long-standing concept of green architecture, with the added assistance of modern technology, may hold the key to a better future for both buildings and people.

 But what exactly is green architecture, and why is it so important?
 In this article, we’ll walk you through how this architectural style came to be and the power it may hold for homes of the future.